hann-zhong/matrix/README.md

 Given the size, creates an identity matrix, which is a square matrix with 1's across the main diagonal and 0's everywhere else.

 ###### power
 Raises a matrix to a given power.
-Returns identity matrix if power is 0.
+Returns identity matrix if given power is 0.

 ###### determinant
 Returns determinant of a matrix.

 ###### minor
-Returns the minor of a martix by removing a specified row and column.
+Returns the minor of a matrix by removing a specified row and column.